 - Rotary encoder knob

-- Possibilities: turn slow one-click-at-time to fine tune, quick sweep to make large change? use press in conjunction with turn?
+- Possibilities: turn slow one-click-at-time to fine tune, quick sweep to make large change? use press in conjunction with turn to switch between small vs large steps?

-- The manufacturer datasheet is pretty primitive, lighted shaft version is easier to read (has similar design).
-An overview of how encoder works from Adafruit.
+- The manufacturer datasheet is pretty primitive, lighted shaft datasheet is easier to read (design of both encoders is similar).
+An overview of how a rotary encoder works from Adafruit.

 - 5-way navigation switch

-- Like a mini-joystick, rock to compass points (NSEW), push in center.
+- Like a mini-joystick, rock to compass points (NSEW), push down on center.
 Buttons are exclusive (can only activate one at a time).

 - Possibilities: press and release once to fine-tune, press and hold to make large change? move between minutes/seconds and set separately?

-- Manufacturer datasheet.
-This is basically 5 push buttons bundled into one component.
+- Manufacturer datasheet for switch.
+It is basically 5 push buttons bundled into one component.
+Pinout labels are on underside of board.

 - Membrane keypad